chakrabar/chakrabar.github.io/_posts/articles/2018-01-12-understanding-aspnet-core-2.md

 - `Main()` uses `Startup` class to setup application configuration, and then

 - Main() builds a web host using `WebHostBuilder` class options
-  - KESTREL is the internal web server (`Http.Sys` or something else can also be used)
+  - KESTREL is the default internal web server (`Http.Sys` or something else can also be used)
   - It can also integrate with IIS or other web servers (relay between internal/KESTREL & external web server)
 - Then `Run()` the host (to start the application)
   - **From this point the console becomes a ASP.NET CORE application, and starts listening to http requests**